 Fleet Planning

-In response to market demand changes, the Company continues to evaluate new aircraft to replace old ones.
-The newly introduced aircraft models have shown approximately 20% improvement in fuel efficiency compared to the phased-out models.
+In response to market changes and operational requirements, the Company continues to introduce next-generation passenger aircraft and replace old ones.
+The newly introduced aircraft models have shown approximately 15-20% improvement in fuel efficiency compared to the phased-out models.

 - Delivery schedule of new aircraft.